Dialectic and Philanthropic Societies: Membership

-Determining Society

-Traditionally, the society a student petitions is determined by their county of origin.
+Traditionally, the society petitioned is determined by a student's county of origin.
 If the student was from North Carolina, to the east of Orange County, they would petition the Philanthropic Society.
-If they are from North Carolina, to the west of Orange County, they would petition the Dialectic Society.
-If the student came from Orange County, or was from another state or country entirely, they could choose their society.
-However, in their Fall Session of 2012, this was constitutionally altered and any prospective member has the ability to petition either society, regardless of their place of origin.
-Although once an integral part of determining membership, this tradition is maintained as simply that, a tradition, instead of a requirement.
+If they are from North Carolina to the west of Orange County, they would petition the Dialectic Society.
+If the student came from Orange County or was from another state or country entirely, they could choose their society.
+However, in their Fall Session of 2012, this was constitutionally altered and any prospective member can petition either society, regardless of their place of origin.
+Although once an integral part of determining membership, this tradition is maintained as simply that—a tradition, instead of a requirement.

-Sponsorship

 When a prospective member decides to petition, they may ask any senator in the society they intend to join to act as their sponsor.
 A sponsor takes on the duty of teaching the petitioner about the history and function of the societies.
-It is often the case that potential petitioners will ask a senator who often participates in debates or currently in an executive position due to their visibility.

-Eligibility

-To become eligible, a student must attend three meetings, including the one prior to their petitioning, and must speak at least four times.
-One of these speaking occasions must be a speech given during the floor speech section of the meetings program.
+It is often the case that potential petitioners will ask a senator who often participates in debates or is currently in an executive position due to their visibility.
+To become eligible, a student must attend three meetings, including the one before their petitioning, and must speak at least four times.
+One of these speaking occasions must be a speech given during the floor speech section of the meeting's program.

-Petitioning Speech

 The petitioner must then deliver a petitioning speech on a topic of their choosing and field questions from the joint senate.
 Queries may challenge the petitioner to defend claims that they have made in their speech.
 The petitioner is also asked to complete a history section, comprised either of questioning on DiPhi history or of an oral report on a topic of DiPhi history chosen by the petitioner.
 They finally participate in a round of random questions, which may be humorous and challenge the petitioner to think on their feet.
 After the speech is completed, the petitioner leaves the room.
 All visitors are also asked to leave, and the chambers are sealed.
 Thus, the decision process is known only to active senators.
-The candidate is informed of the Joint Senate's decision within a week of the petition, through a letter delivered in person by the clerk of the Joint Senate with the sponsor at a place of historical importance to the Societies.
+The candidate is informed of the Joint Senate's decision within a week of the petition, through a letter delivered by the clerk of the Joint Senate.

-Induction

 The induction takes place at a later time.
 This is done during meetings, following the evening's program.
 Again, visitors are asked to leave, and the chambers are sealed while the secret ritual is carried out.